 and our system of transformation equations, now ready for substitution, becomes

-Notice that the process of solving for before substituting causes the horizontal translation amount to move to the other side of the equation, changing sign in the process.
+Notice that the process of solving for before substituting causes the horizontal translation amount to move to the other side of the equation, changing its sign.
 A translation to the right, by positive four, becomes in the transformed equation.

 When translation amounts are shown next to the variable they affect (as opposed to the other side of the equation), “keep your eye on the variable”.
 Ask yourself “what value of makes the expression in parentheses equal 0?”.
 The answer to this question for this example is +4, which is the amount and direction of the translation in the (horizontal) direction.

-where is the starting y-coordinate from a point on the green curve, and is the translated y-coordinate from the corresponding point on the red curve.
+where is the y-coordinate from a point on the green curve, and is the y-coordinate from the corresponding translated point on the red curve.
 The x coordinates do not change, and thus are set equal to one another.

 The green curve is the graph of the equation: